yorilu/whale/README.md

 #whale.js

-Whale is a javascript cache framework(Only 1.5kb).
+Whale.js is a javascript cache framework.

 Some storage strategy like [LFU], [LRU], [Random Cache], [Two queues], [FIFO] are available.

 If there have a huge javascript data to be resolved and need a javascript cache.

-You can try the whale framework.
+You can try it.

-It provide several method to help you.
+It provide several methods to help you.

 ### Example
-		//create a strategy of Least Frequently Used cache var c1 = whale.LFU({size:10});
+		//create a strategy of LFU(Least Frequently Used) cache var c1 = whale.LFU({size:10});
 		c1.set('a','example a');
 		c1.get('a');// example a